 As a (somewhat) young Malay woman, I have always known that one of my ‘job’ descriptions in life is to be able to cook so I can one day turn my husband into a miniature hippo within 6 months of our marriage because hey, the way to a man’s heart is through his stomach, right?

-That was when I knew; ALL aunties are the same, regardless of race and religion.
+That was when I realized; ALL aunties are the same, regardless of race and religion.
 When I look back on that horrific time that scarred me from EVER entering my mother’s kitchen, I now see that there were subtle signs that led up to the moment before things got REAL.
-As a fellow beginner cook, I think that it is my duty to warn other beginners about what Malaysian aunties are actually like in the kitchen.
+BAD.
+As a fellow beginner cook, I think it is my duty to warn other beginners about what Malaysian aunties are actually like in the kitchen.

 Phase 1 – “The Happy Feet”